rosinality/ml-papers/README.md

 1. [200409 Orthogonal Over-Parameterized Training](papers/200409%20Orthogonal%20Over-Parameterized%20Training.md)
 1. [200424 Dropout as an Implicit Gating Mechanism For Continual Learning](papers/200424%20Dropout%20as%20an%20Implicit%20Gating%20Mechanism%20For%20Continual%20Learning.md)
 1. [200427 Scheduled DropHead](papers/200427%20Scheduled%20DropHead.md)
-1. [200506 RNN-T Models Fail to Generalize to Out-of-Domain Audio](papers/200506%20RNN-T%20Models%20Fail%20to%20Generalize%20to%20Out-of-Domain%20Audio.md) #transducer #out_of_distribution #domain #asr
 1. [200513 Implicit Regularization in Deep Learning May Not Be Explainable by Norms](papers/200513%20Implicit%20Regularization%20in%20Deep%20Learning%20May%20Not%20Be%20Explainable%20by%20Norms.md) #training #optimization
 1. [200707 RIFLE](papers/200707%20RIFLE.md) #finetuning
 1. [200707 Remix](papers/200707%20Remix.md) #imbalanced